 The existence of a maritime claim in itself is not a sufficient ground for an arrest.
 It is only possible to arrest a vessel in Finland if the material claim as such can be enforced against the vessel in Finland.
-Therefore, the vessel must be owned by the defendant or the claim should be secured by a maritime lien on the vessel.
-When arresting a vessel in Finland the applicant must provide security to cover the costs of an unjustified arrest.
+Therefore, the defendant must own the vessel or the claim should be secured by a maritime lien on the vessel.
+When arresting a vessel in Finland the applicant must provide security to cover the costs of an